-Principle 1 - Oversight by RC & Board of Directors
+Principle 1 - Oversight by NRC & Board of Directors

-- The RC responsibilities are to: - recommend to the Board the framework and policies governing the remuneration of the Directors, CEO, senior management officers and other material risk takers; - review and recommend to the Board for approval the specific remuneration packages of executive directors and the CEO; - review and recommend to the Board for approval the remuneration of key senior management officers and other material risk takers. - The RC ensures that the remuneration system: - is in line with the business and risk strategies, corporate values and long term interests of HLFG; - has a strong link between rewards and individual performance and is periodically benchmarked to market/industry; - promote prudent risk-taking behavior and long-term sustainability, and encourage employees to act in the interests of HLFG as a whole, taking into account the interests of its shareholders, customers and other relevant stakeholders: - is guided by input from control functions and BARMC to ensure that risk exposures and risk outcomes are adequately considered. - Transparency to key stakeholders.
+- The NRC responsibilities are to: - recommend to the Board the framework and policies governing the remuneration of the Directors, President & CEO, Senior Officers and other material risk takers; - review and recommend to the Board for approval the specific remuneration packages of executive directors and the President & CEO; - review and recommend to the Board for approval the remuneration of key Senior Officers and other material risk takers. - The NRC ensures that the remuneration system: - is in line with the business and risk strategies, corporate values and long term interests of HLFG; - has a strong link between rewards and individual performance and is periodically benchmarked to market/industry; - promote prudent risk-taking behavior and long-term sustainability, and encourage employees to act in the interests of HLFG as a whole, taking into account the interests of its shareholders, customers and other relevant stakeholders: - is guided by input from control functions committee and BARMC during the performance appraisal stage to ensure that risk exposures and risk outcomes are adequately considered.
+Any negative outcome on internal audit, risk and compliance requirements will result in a significant impact on variable pay. - Transparency to key stakeholders.
 The Board must ensure that the corporate governance disclosures on remuneration are: - accurate, clear, and presented in a manner that is easily understood by its shareholders, customers and other relevant stakeholder; - laid before HLFG's annual general meetings as an appendix to the directors' report, and published in the HLFG's website and Annual Reports in line with regulatory requirements and industry best practices, where applicable.